Is Silicone Safe for Baking and Cooking?

 It’s important to note that the studies above did not look for other substances, like fillers or colorants, that might also migrate into food from prolonged contact or at high temperatures.

-But is silicone toxic?
-Should we toss all our silicone products?
+Should you toss all your silicone products?

-• Buy Pure Silicone: Look for the words “100% food-grade silicone” when you’re considering buying something made of silicone.
+Look for the words “100% food-grade silicone” when you’re considering buying something made of silicone.

-• Do the “Twist Test”: Try the “twist test” on silicone you already own.
+Try the “twist test” on silicone you already own.
 If you see white when you twist it, it likely contains fillers with unknown ingredients.
 Take extra precautions with those pieces if you choose to keep them, reserving them for non-food uses and/or avoiding high heat.

-• Keep It Cool: The limited data we have on how silicone behaves at higher temperatures suggests it’s wise to skip the silicone for baking and other high-temperature cooking.
+The limited data we have on how silicone behaves at higher temperatures suggests it’s wise to skip the silicone for baking and other high-temperature cooking.

 silicone baking and cooking products with text overlay saying is silicone safe for baking and cooking.

-Are Cute Silicone Candy Molds Safe?
+Are Silicone Candy Molds Safe?

 What about candy molds, which come in contact with heated liquid, though not for the prolonged period that bakeware does?
 Homemade Gummies are the health-conscious mom’s best friend, and there isn’t really a great alternative to silicone molds.
 Same goes for Homemade Marshmallows or Molded Chocolate Candies.